Skaytacium/unass/doc/scripting/nouns.md

-# Nouns
+# nouns
-## What?
+## what?
-Atomic, they are the most basic item.
-An item that will be worked on by verbs.
+The most basic item that will be worked on by verbs.
 It must start with an alphanumeric character (regex `\w`) and can contain anything after that.

-## How?
+## how?
 ```
 +someverb
 	noun1 noun2